Read This First

 Prompt 3: Provide a timeline of the philosophy of language.
 Include deeper explanations for any paradigm shifts.

-The section turns on Paradigm Shifts Summary and A Journey Through Meaning.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Paradigm Shifts Summary and A Journey Through Meaning in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Paradigm Shifts Summary distinct from A Journey Through Meaning.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Paradigm Shifts Summary distinct from A Journey Through Meaning.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Early explorations by Plato and Aristotle in ancient Greece laid the groundwork.
 Plato questioned the relationship between words, things, and ideas in his dialogues, while Aristotle’s “On Interpretation” discussed the relation between words and their referents, and the dichotomy between truth and falsehood.